 23. Walk down Huvilakatu: Helsinki’s most Instagrammable street

-I mean, it wouldn’t be a bucket list with out a few photoworthy Instagram locations right?
+I mean, it wouldn’t be a bucket list without a few photo-worthy Instagram locations, right?
 In fact, I now have a whole blog post all about the Instagram places in Helsinki you can read here if you’re in it for the gram.

 If you’re not bothered about awesome vibrant colourful streets then skip this next stop but if you want this on your photo reel then keep reading!

-Huvilakatu is a rainbow street in Helsinki is one of the most photographed streets and translates to “villa street”.
+Huvilakatu is a rainbow street in Helsinki that is one of the most photographed streets and translates to “villa street”.

 Beyond just an Instagram spot, It’s actually one of the finest examples of Art Nouveau design in the city.
-It isn’t a cheap place to live by any means but you can call one of these home for the night by renting them on Airbnb!
+It isn’t a cheap place to live by any means but you can call one of these homes for the night by renting them on Airbnb!

 Huvilakatu is in the Huvilakatu district and is easily accessible by bus or tram, open 24 hours a day